TRAINING GRANTS

 Co-Director, School of Biological Sciences

-Neil Vickers is a professor and the co-director of the Department of Biological Sciences at the University of Utah.
-The Vickers lab has a long-standing interest in odor-mediated behaviors and the neurobiology of olfaction in insects.
+Dr. Neil Vickers is a professor and the co-director of the Department of Biological Sciences at the University of Utah.
+The Vickers Lab has a long-standing interest in odor-mediated behaviors and the neurobiology of olfaction in insects.
 Most of their previous work has focused on male moth behavior in response to female-produced pheromones and the neural basis of olfactory discrimination between closely-related species.
-Recently, they have become interested in the fascinating multi-sensory basis of adult female mosquito behavior and have been conducting field work in collaboration with the Salt Lake City Mosquito Abatement District.
-The Vickers lab hopes that their studies will lead not only to advances in their understanding of the basic biology of mosquitoes but will also facilitate improvements in their control.
+Recently, they have become interested in the fascinating multi-sensory basis of adult female mosquito behavior and have been conducting field work in collaboration with the Salt Lake City Mosquito Abatement District (SLCMAD).
+The Vickers Lab hopes that their studies will lead not only to advances in their understanding of the basic biology of mosquitoes but will also facilitate improvements in their control.

 "Population genetic structure of the western black-legged tick, Ixodes pacificus"